TheLink-42/Push-Swap/README.md

 in some cases (Tho every try I´ve made so far has been under 5500 instructions).

 ---

+## BONUS
+Create your own tester which recives the stack as argument.
+It will then read the instructions to follow to sort the stack and check it´s final result.
+If the stack ends up sorted, it will display `OK`.
+Otherwise, `KO` will be displayed.

+---

 ## Tester

 In order to run the tester execute this command on your push_swap directory: